allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 natively.
 But this is the way that scales and gives us flexibility.

 Over time mechanisms that we designed earlier were reused on other screens.
 And more and more often, when the new team wanted to use MBox on their screen, most of the building blocks they needed were already there.
-And it definitely wouldn’t be the case if not for our atomic approach.
+It definitely wouldn’t be the case if not for our atomic approach.

 ## The challenges